3a1b2c3/seeingSpace/README.md

 <img src="https://user-images.githubusercontent.com/74843139/134799704-32fd77d0-f71e-47aa-b763-fcef4af17e9d.png" width=500>
 <small><i>Source: https://www.semanticscholar.org/paper/Crowdsampling-the-Plenoptic-Function-Li-Xian</i></small>

+#### 3d scene reconstruction and inverse and differential rendering
+##### Inverse rendering and differential rendering: Analysis by Synthesis
+Inverse rendering aims to estimate physical attributes of a scene, e.g., reflectance, geometry, and lighting, from image(s).
+Also called **Differentiable Rendering** it promises to close the loop between computer vision and graphics.

 #### Relighting with 4D Incident Light Fields
 ### Temporally Coded Imaging: Time Resolved Imaging (TRI) or Time-of-Flight (ToF) Imaging
 ToF refers to the use of the **speed of light or even sound** to determine distance, as it measures the time it takes light to leave a device, bounce off an object or plane, and return to the device, all divided by two reveals The distance from the device to the object or plane.